Oct. 9: Gretzky's No. 99 retired by Kings

 Wayne Gretzky has a trio of memorable moments on this date:

 1982: Gretzky scores twice and has an assist in the Edmonton Oilers' 6-3 victory against the Vancouver Canucks.
 The two goals give him 200 in 242 NHL games.
 He's the fastest to 200 goals in League history.

 1993: Gretzky, now with the Los Angeles Kings, has six points (two goals, four assists) in a 10-3 victory against the Detroit Red Wings at the Forum in Inglewood, California.
 Tomas Sandstrom assists on each of Gretzky's goals on his way to a Kings-record six-assist night.
 Gretzky assists on two of the three goals by defenseman Dominic Lavoie, who gets his only NHL hat trick.

 2002: The Kings retire Gretzky's No. 99 prior to their season-opening game against the Phoenix Coyotes.
 A bronze statue of Gretzky in his Kings uniform is unveiled outside Staples Center, and he tells the packed house that, "To be remembered as an L.A.
 King is something special."

 1952: Announcer Danny Gallivan calls his first NHL game (on radio), a 3-2 loss by the Montreal Canadiens to the Chicago Blackhawks at the Forum.
 He goes on to broadcast nearly 2,000 games on radio and television, including 16 Stanley Cup championships by the Canadiens, before retiring in 1984.

 1970: The Vancouver Canucks, one of two expansion teams that joins the NHL for the 1970-71 season, lose 3-1 to the Kings at Pacific Coliseum in their first regular-season game.
-The crowd of 15,062 sees defenseman Barry Wilkins score the first goal in Canucks history 2:14 into the third period.
+The crowd of 15,062 at Pacific Coliseum sees defenseman Barry Wilkins score the first goal in Canucks history 2:14 into the third period.